nafargi/Sunday-School-Management-System/README.md

 * A designer (UI/UX improvements)
 * A Sunday School teacher (feature suggestions)

-Please read our [Contribution Guidelines](CONTRIBUTING.md) and join us in serving the next generation of believers.

 > *"Whatever you do, work heartily, as for the Lord."* — Colossians 3:23

 ---